 South East Asia is hot and humid.
-The temptation to wear shorts, t-shirt and a pair of flip flops is almost impossible to resist.
+The temptation to wear shorts, a t-shirt and a pair of flip flops is almost impossible to resist.
 We generally wear low cut shoes whenever possible or at the very minimum closed toe sandals.

 The wrong paperwork can cost you money.

 Be aware that most travel insurance companies won’t insure you to ride a motorbike, unless you pay a lot more for the “Extreme Sports” package.
 Check your travel insurance policy as to what exactly you need to be covered in the event of an accident.
 In most cases, you will need an international driver’s license as well as a motorbike license from your home country.
 You may also need a license issued from the country in which you are traveling.
 Foreigners on bikes are an opportunity for police to catch you out and fine you for one thing or another.
 To minimize this we recommend having an international driver’s license, a license from your home country, wear a helmet and follow the road laws.

 I can’t count the amount of times I have been asked to leave my passport or driver’s license as insurance before a hire company will let me hire a motorbike.
 I can count how many times I have left either…. none, zero, zilch.
 If they need anything I only ever let them make a photocopy of my license or passport.

 We have been told so many times, “No Passport, no motorbike”.
 90% of the time we leave with our docs and a motorbike.
 If not, we simply go to one of the many other hire shops just around the corner.
 Basically, unless it’s in the airport or a government official nobody ever gets my passport.

 In Short: If you don’t meet the insurance company’s requirements they may not pay out for medical care or repair/replacement costs for the bike.
 Cover as many bases as you can with licenses and laws.